BleuBleu/FamiStudio/Docs/docs/importexport.md

 	Object Attribute1="Value1" Attribute2="Value2"

+Double quotes in values can be escaped by doubling them, similar to some CSV dialects:

+	Object Attribute1="Example ""Quoted"" Value1" Attribute2="Value2"

 The general structure of a file has these objects nested like this:

 * **Project** : The root of the file.